kirkwoodwest/Bitwig-API-Utils/README.md

-# Kirkwoods-Bitwig Utilities
+# Kirkwoods Bitwig API Utilities
-## Utilities for Bitwig Scripters
+## Utilities for Bitwig API Nerds

 This is a set of bitwig api scripting utilities that you can merge and import into your own bitwig scripts.